 At McDonald Law Firm, our estate planning attorney in West Palm Beach will work closely with you to create a plan that fits your family’s unique needs and circumstances.

 There are many different aspects to consider in estate planning and it can be somewhat confusing.
-Our Team of estate planning attorneys in West Palm Beach strives to help you avoid the delay and costliness of probate and guardianship by putting a plan in place for your death and incapacity.
+Our team of estate planning attorneys in West Palm Beach strives to help you avoid the delay and costliness of probate and guardianship by putting a plan in place for your incapacity or death.

 Request A Consultation

-Create your plan with an experienced, educated and seasoned estate planning attorney West Palm Beach.
-Marshall McDonald has over 30 years of experience as an estate planning attorney, CPA, and elder law attorney.
+Create your plan with an experienced, educated and seasoned estate planning attorney, West Palm Beach-based Marshall McDonald who has over 30 years of experience as an estate planning attorney, CPA, and elder law attorney.